icerpc/icerpc-csharp/README.md

 Additionally, a build task is provided for building IceRpc within Visual Studio Code.
 This task has been configured as the default build task, so you can invoke it by selecting `Tasks: Run Build Task...` from the command palette.

-The benefit of using this task is that any errors or warnings encountered while compiling slice are reported in the `Problems` view.

 ## Testing

 The test suite can be run from the command line by running `dotnet test` command in the repository top-level